deltafi/deltafi/deltafi-docs/public/docs/operating/CLI.md

 Commands:
-  clickhouse-cli          launch the clickhouse CLI data-source             start, stop, show or validate a data source flow did                     show did for filename disable                 stop all DeltaFi processes
+  clickhouse-cli          launch the clickhouse CLI configure-plugin-ssl    configure SSL for plugins and the entity resolver data-source             start, stop, show or validate a data source flow did                     show did for filename disable                 stop all DeltaFi processes